Information paradox and island of covariant black holes in LQG: Discussion

-A central qualitative contrast emerges between the two covariant solutions.
-In Solution~2, the appearance of an interior minimal radius $r_{\Delta}$ replaces the classical singularity by a transition surface and tends to slow down the evaporation as $M\to \mathcal{O}(\ell_{P})$, leaving room for a remnant or a black–to–white–hole transition.
-In Solution~1, by contrast, we found no sign of such a turnover: the entropy continues to grow on a fixed background, and when mass loss is included the evaporation rate increases as $M$ shrinks.
-If nature selects an effective geometry akin to Solution~1, then islands become indispensable to preserve unitarity at least on semi-classical level; but if it selects something closer to Solution~2, the geometry itself may regulate the late time dynamics.
+A central qualitative contrast emerges between the two covariant geometry.
+In Metric~2 in Eq.~\eqref{solution2}, the appearance of an interior minimal radius $r_{\Delta}$ replaces the classical singularity by a transition surface and tends to slow down the evaporation as $M\to \mathcal{O}(\ell_{P})$, leaving room for a remnant or a black–to–white–hole transition.
+In Metric~1, by contrast, we found no sign of such a turnover: the entropy continues to grow on a fixed background, and when mass loss is included the evaporation rate increases as $M$ shrinks.
+If nature selects an effective geometry akin to Metric~1, then islands become indispensable to preserve unitarity at least on semi-classical level; but if it selects something closer to Metric~2, the geometry itself may regulate the late time dynamics.

 Our island analysis on the eternal background indicated that QES surfaces may not in conflict with the LQG modifications considered here.
 Operationally, $\zeta$ acts as a geometric control parameter that shifts $\partial I$ but does not obstruct extremization of $S_{\rm gen}$.
 This reinforced the idea that the island mechanism is robust beyond holographic toy models and two dimensional dilaton gravity, extending to four dimensional, covariance–constrained effective geometries.
-The open question is whether such QES persist and remain dominant on time–dependent LQG backgrounds.
+The open questions are whether such QES persist and remain dominant on time–dependent LQG backgrounds, and why LQG modification will give a larger island to encode the radiation degrees of freedom.

-In future work, we hope to investigate more deeply whether there exists a $t_{\Delta}$ in Solution~1—that is, what kind of radiation entropy would be observed by an exterior observer of a permanent black hole.
-Also, once dynamical evolution is taken into account, the ultimate fate of LQG black holes remains a persistent and important question.
+In future work, we hope to investigate more deeply whether there exists a $t_{\Delta}$ in Metric~1—that is, what kind of radiation entropy would be observed by an exterior observer of a permanent black hole.
+Besides, once dynamical evolution is taken into account, the ultimate fate of LQG black holes remains a persistent and important question.
 Following the various indications calculated in this paper, we may possess more tools to probe into the very depths of quantum gravity itself.